prajwel/prajwel/README.md

 ### Hi there 👋

+You will find mostly python scripts related to AstroSat UVIT data analysis at my profile.
+Do check them out!
+Especially 🌟 Curvit 🌟 !

 <!--
 **prajwel/prajwel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.